Authentication

 - deliverable units, etc.

 These notifications are received by the mobile app when it is open.
-The user can view a "push" notification otherwise, they can view them from the "Notifications" menu.
+Otherwise, the user will see a "push" notification, or can view them from the "Notifications" menu.

 For any mission status update by the planner, the driver will be notified.
 They will no longer be able to change the status afterwards.

-Be aware of the mode used on the smartphone, as it may mute notifications from the mobile app.
+Be aware of the mode used on your smartphone, as it may mute notifications from the mobile app.

 Mapo Driver Version

-This notification pop-up will be displayed once a day until they update their app.
+This notification pop-in will be shown once a day until the user updates their app.

 Geolocation

-Upon user login, if my permissions and authorisations related to geolocation are disabled, a pop-up appears to alert the user.
+When the user logs in, if my permissions and authorisations related to geolocation are disabled, a pop-in appears to alert the user.

-Upon login, a detection is carried out to identify:
+On login, a check is carried out to identify:

 - if location access is enabled in the phone settings,

-- if location access permission is enabled for the Mapo Driver app,
+- if permission to access location is enabled for the Mapo Driver app,

-- and if precise location access permission is enabled for the Mapo Driver app
+- and if precise location permission is enabled for the Mapo Driver app

-The pop-up appears once a day as long as geolocation is not fully enabled.
+The pop-in appears once a day as long as geolocation is not fully enabled.

 Mission Mapping

-The Mapo Driver mapping displaying the missions of a route is provided by Open Street Map (Open Source contributor).
+The Mapo Driver mapping, which displays the missions of a route, uses Open Street Map (Open Source contributor).

-The map is accessible from the route summary (information button represented by an "i") from the screen listing the missions, as well as from the screen presenting the details of a mission.
+The map can be accessed from the route summary (information button shown as an "i") from the mission list screen, as well as from the mission detail screen.

-The map displays all the points (markers) of a route.
-A mission status is attached to these markers and is updated according to the driver's actions.
+The map shows all the points (markers) of a route.
+Each marker is linked to a mission status and updates according to the driver's actions.

-A line (polyline) can also be found between each of these points.
-By clicking on one of these, the driver can view:
+You can also see a route (polyline) between each of these points.
+By tapping on one of them, the driver can view:

 - the status,